-- CUDA compiler optimization replaces branch instructions (which cause actual control flow to diverge) with predicated instructions for short, conditional code segments. - In branch predication, a predicate variable for each thread is set to 1 or 0 according to a condition.
-The conditional flow paths become sequential and are coded inline, but only instructions with a predicate of 1 are executed.
+- CUDA compiler optimization replaces branch instructions (which cause actual control flow to diverge) with predicated instructions for short, conditional code segments. - In branch predication, a predicate variable for each thread is set to 1 or 0 according to a conditional.
+Both conditional flow paths are fully executed, but only instructions with a predicate of 1 are executed.
 Instructions with a predicate of 0 do not, but the corresponding thread does not stall either. - The compiler replaces a branch instruction with predicated instructions only if the number of instructions in the body of a conditional statement is less than a certain threshold.